First-Time Home Buyer Loans

 - For homes with a purchase price of greater than $1 million, the minimum down payment is 20%

-The size of your down payment affects the size of your mortgage and whether or not you need CMHC insurance.
+The size of your down payment affects the size of your mortgage and whether or not you need mortgage default insurance, sometimes known as CMHC insurance.

 In Canada, any purchaser who has a down payment of less than 20% is required to purchase mortgage default insurance, which is also known as CMHC insurance.
 This protects your lender in the event that you end up defaulting on your mortgage.

-CMHC insurance isn’t needed if your down payment is 20% or greater, and it’s not available on homes that cost more than $1 million.
+Mortgage default insurance isn’t needed if your down payment is 20% or greater, and it’s not available at all on homes that cost more than $1 million.

 First-time home buyer grants and incentives